einSelbst/einselbst-base-template/README.md

 </details>

-# Next2Nothing
+# einSelbst Base Template

-Another opiniated starter for next.js, an evolution of [https://github/einselbst/overnext](Overnext).
+Basic Tooling for new repos.

 ## Prerequisites